«PA Gatekeepers home

 As some institutions of higher education now teach courses that deal with assessing and chronicling life journeys, I've had the good fortune to lecture at St. Joseph College, the University of Connecticut, Trinity College, the University of Hartford, and Capital Community College.

 Over the years I’ve been affiliated with and served on the boards of many nonprofit organizations, including the Association of Personal Historians.
 In 1995 my work took me to Beijing to attend the United National Women’s Conference as a representative of the American Society on Aging.
 While in China I visited many hospitals and nursing homes and saw, due to the fact that many villagers can’t write, the value of oral history as the means people used to communicate family stories.
 Other related trips have taken me to South Africa, Zimbabwe, Botswana, and Peru, where I’ve produced television programs based on interviews I conducted in each country.
+I was recently informed I have been chosen as a 2012 Distinguished Alumni by St. Joseph College.

 I encourage young people everywhere to interview the elders in their families and communities.
 This intergenerational exchange will encourage reminiscences and will keep stories alive for future generations to cherish.
 I believe you have to live your life in the present, but that the past has a tremendous effect on how you think and react to the present.
-One of my favorite quotes sums up much of what guides me, "There are only two lasting bequests we can hope to give our children.
-One of these is roots, and the other, wings."
-(Author unknown)

 © Copyright 2009 Preserve America